Luka gets 27, Mavs snap Lakers’ 10-game win streak 114-100

+“It means that we had a good day and did a lot of good things, but we need to stay humble,” Carlisle said.
+“Every time we have a game like this, people are more than ever throwing their best game at us.
+There’s a certain responsibility you have when you get on a roll like this.
+We need to understand it and keep our eye on the ball.”

-LeBron James had 25 points, nine rebounds and eight assists for the Lakers, who dropped to 17-3 by losing this matchup between two of the NBA’s highest-scoring teams.
-Anthony Davis had 27 points and 10 rebounds for the Lakers, whose longest winning streak in 10 years ended with their largest defeat of the young season.
+James had 25 points, nine rebounds and eight assists for the Lakers, who dropped to 17-3 by losing this matchup between two of the NBA’s highest-scoring teams.
+The Lakers’ longest winning streak in 10 years ended with their largest defeat of the young season.

-The Mavs erased a halftime deficit with a 28-5 run to open the third quarter, shredding the Lakers’ usually solid defense.
-Dallas’ decisive rally was led by a majestic quarter from Doncic, who had 16 points and five assists in the third after going 2 for 9 in the first half.
+“It’s one game,” said Anthony Davis, who had 27 points and 10 rebounds.
+“We’re not going to get down over this loss.
+We know what type of team we are, we know now.
+We played well.
+And they beat us, but we beat ourselves with the rebounding, so we know what we’ve got to do better.”

 Los Angeles had won six straight over Dallas, but neither team much resembles the rosters that played the last few seasons in these jerseys.
 After a year of impressive moves by both franchises, the Mavs and Lakers are positioned to be back among the NBA’s best.